 "Let's get these on the hog and get you outta here, then," the mechanic suggested, piercing through Samael's thoughts as the rebel gave a thumbs up and moved to secure the following crate.

-Samael waited for the muscular private to heft up the final crate, then quickly wheeled the hand truck to the side and out of the way.
+Samael waited for the private to heft up the final crate, then quickly wheeled the hand truck to the side and out of the way.
 The other two soldiers were still occupied organizing the last box of ammunition and the rebel immediately stepped closer to the hydraulic lift upon which the other jeep was hoisted.
-He skimmed the cables and tubes that connected various points beneath the lift and with one more cautionary glance over his shoulder, the rebel's hands moving like greased lightning.
+He skimmed the cables and tubes that connected various points beneath the lift and with one more cautionary glance over his shoulder, his hands moving like greased lightning.
 One slid into his supply pouch as the other reached up to pinch a hydraulic line, and then in a single swift movement, he yanked the line out, slapped a makeshift cap on the reservoir and shoved the tube into the feed for the brake that locked the lift into position.
 Every spare minute was another minute to spare.

 He was halfway to digging out a thin blade from his pouch to slice open a tire as well when the mechanic called out to him: "Holmes!
 You're all set!"